-Besides the actual read and write operations, the terminal supports the querying of the number of new available input events (without reading it) and the terminal size in rows and columns.
+Besides the actual read and write operations, the terminal supports the querying of the number of new available input (without reading it) and the terminal size in rows and columns.
 Session creation At session-creation time, the terminal session may not be ready to use.
 For example, a TCP terminal session needs an established TCP connection first.
 In such a situation, the use of the terminal session by a particular client must be deferred until the session becomes ready.
-Delaying the session creation at the server side is not an option because this would render the server's entry point unavailable for all other clients until the TCP connection is ready.
-Instead, the client blocks until the server delivers a connected signal.
+Delaying the session creation at the server side is not an option because this this would render the server's entry point unavailable for all other clients until the TCP connection is ready.
+Instead, the server delivers a connected signal to the client.
 This signal is emitted when the session becomes ready to use.
 The client waits for this signal right after creating the session.

-- Device drivers that provide streams of characters in either direction. - A graphical terminal. - Transfer of streams of data over TCP (using the TCP terminal). - Writing streams of data to a file (using a file terminal). - User input and output of traditional command-line based software, i. e., programs executed in the noux runtime environment. - Multiplexing of multiple textual user interfaces (using the terminal-mux component). - Headless operation and management of subsystems (using the CLI monitor).
+- Device drivers that provide streams of characters in either direction. - Graphical terminal. - Transfer of steams of data over TCP (using TCP terminal). - Writing streams of data to a file (using file terminal). - User input and output of traditional command-line based software, i. e., programs executed in the noux runtime environment. - Multiplexing of multiple textual user interfaces (using the terminal-mux component). - Headless operation and management of subsystems (using CLI monitor).